 “Carla took me under her protective, assertive, kind, and noble wings.
 I will forever be grateful.
 AMAZING LITIGATOR.
 AMAZING TEAM.
 ORGANIZED.
 TALENTED.
 ETHICAL.”

-When a spouse or child is disabled, the “shortest reasonable period” requirement does not apply and the court may order maintenance for as long as the spouse continues to satisfy the eligibility criteria.
-In this instance, it is important that an attorney take special care in drafting the final decree because the decree language will determine whether the obligee may seek continued maintenance under the disability based criteria or have capped durations under the family violence and need-based criteria.
+If a spouse or child is disabled, the court can order maintenance indefinitely as long as eligibility requirements are met.
+Therefore, the final decree language is important, as it determines whether the spouse can seek continued maintenance under disability criteria or whether the duration will be capped under family violence and need-based criteria.

-Can Spousal Maintenance be terminated?
+Can spousal support be terminated?

-Can Spousal Maintenance be modified?
+Can Spousal Support be adjusted?

-Can Spousal Maintenance be enforced?
+Can Spousal Support be enforced?

 Alimony in Comal County

-When a court order incorporates an agreement to pay spousal maintenance or spousal support but does not meet the legal criteria for spousal maintenance criteria, the agreement creates a debt that is enforceable as a contract but it DOES NOT CREATE A COURT-ORDERED OBLIGATION that is enforceable by contempt or income.
+A court order that includes an agreement to pay spousal maintenance or support but fails to meet the legal standards for spousal maintenance creates a contractual obligation rather than a court-ordered one, meaning it can’t be enforced by contempt or income withholding.